No products in the cart.

 Step 7: Storage

-- Cover your cannabis flower with foil during the decarboxylation step.
+- Cover your cannabis flower with foil during decarboxylation: This method can help trap terpenes, which contribute to the flavor and therapeutic properties of cannabis.

 Terpene Boiling Points